Stratio/cassandra-lucene-index/examples/spark/README.rst

-As you can see the spark-shell examples are just like the scala code just taking out the SparkContext contruction line because spark-shell builds it while starting
+As you can see the spark-shell examples are just like the scala code just taking out the SparkContext construction line because spark-shell builds it while starting

 Usual cassandra query